n00b87/RCIrrlicht/readme.txt

   in your documentation that you've used the IJG code and libpng.
 It would also be nice to mention that you use the Irrlicht Engine and the zlib.
-  See the README files in the jpeglib and the zlib for further informations.
+  See the README files in the jpeglib and the zlib for further information.

   The Irrlicht Engine License
   ===========================

-  Copyright (C) 2002-2015 Nikolaus Gebhardt
+  Copyright (C) 2002-2012 Nikolaus Gebhardt

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages